lrasata/infra-trip-planner-webapp/README.md

 **Monitoring**
 - ECS logs are streamed to **AWS CloudWatch Logs** for real-time monitoring and troubleshooting.
+- **AWS CloudWatch Alarms + SNS** are set up to monitor :
+  - ECS service :
+     - Alert when ECS CPU utilization exceeds 90%
+     - Alert when ECS Memory utilization exceeds 90%
+     - Alert when ECS service has unhealthy tasks
+  - RDS database :
+     - Alert when RDS free storage space is low
+     - Alert when DB has CPU utilization of 0% for 5 minutes - RDS is potentially down
+  - ALB :
+     - ALB target group has unhealthy hosts
+     - Alert when ALB has too many 5xx errors
+     - Alert when ALB has high latency (over 2 seconds)

 ## 🔍 Gotchas -  Lessons learned ( sometimes the hard way...)
 ### RDS - Database